rma010101/OR-Production-Planning-Using-LP/README.md

   - C: ≤ 17 + 5.286
 - **Range of Feasibility** (resource changes without altering solution):
   - Glass: ≥ 120 - 76.5
-  - Labor: 27 ≤ hours ≤ 127.5 (originally 48)
+  - labour: 27 ≤ hours ≤ 127.5 (originally 48)
   - Machine: ≥ 130 - 94
 - **Reduced Costs** (improvement needed for non-optimal variables):
   - A: -0.2857 (producing A reduces profit by this amount per unit)
   - B and C: 0 (already optimal)
 - **Shadow Prices** (value of one extra unit of resource):
-  - Labor: $37.143 (key bottleneck)
+  - labour: $37.143 (key bottleneck)
   - Others: 0 (slack resources)

 ## Discussion

-- **Labor Constraint:** Labor hours are fully utilized, making them the limiting factor.
-Increasing labor within the feasible range (e.g., to 50 hours) boosts profit by $74.286 ($37.143 × 2).
+- **labour Constraint:** labour hours are fully utilized, making them the limiting factor.
+Increasing labour within the feasible range (e.g., to 50 hours) boosts profit by $74.286 ($37.143 × 2).
 However, overtime at $40/hour is not cost-effective compared to the shadow price of $37.143.
-- **Product A:** Not produced due to lower profit per labor hour compared to B. Forcing 1 unit of A reduces profit to $1,544.714.
-To make A viable, increase its profit to ≥$9.286 or reduce its labor requirement to ≤0.242 hours/unit.
+- **Product A:** Not produced due to lower profit per labour hour compared to B. Forcing 1 unit of A reduces profit to $1,544.714.
+To make A viable, increase its profit to ≥$9.286 or reduce its labour requirement to ≤0.242 hours/unit.
 - **Resource Slack:** Glass and machine resources remain underutilized.

 ## Conclusion

-LP via Excel Solver provides an actionable solution to maximize profit ($1,545) by producing 0 units of A, 60 units of B, and 45 units of C, with labor as the binding constraint.
+LP via Excel Solver provides an actionable solution to maximize profit ($1,545) by producing 0 units of A, 60 units of B, and 45 units of C, with labour as the binding constraint.
 Sensitivity analysis enhances decision-making under uncertainty.

 ## Appendix